FatalBadgers/FatalBadgers/_PRESS-RELEASE.md

  -->

 ## Heading ##

-  > Name the product in a way the reader (i.e. your target customers) will understand. iHammer
+  > iHammer

 ## Sub-Heading ##
-  > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+> Find quality workers for your projects
+> Gain independence doing the work you love
- Matching people to skilled people for awesome projects.
+> Matching people to skilled people for awesome projects.

 ## Summary ##
-  > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+> A marketplace that matches skilled workers to the people who need them

 ## Problem ##
-  > Describe the problem your product solves.
+ > Finding skilled workers for projects that you need done can be difficult--review sites are inconsistent and the yellow pages are out of date.
+Likewise, it can often be a challenge to find work for independent contractors.

 ## Solution ##
-  > Describe how your product elegantly solves the problem.
+  >

 ## Quote from You ##
   > A quote from a spokesperson in your company.